 You can harvest spinach by cutting or pinching off the larger leaves, or cutting the whole plant 2 inches or so above the ground.
 The plant will grow new leaves, and you can harvest it again in a few weeks.

 Rinse the spinach well in cold water, sorting out any weeds, browned or damaged leaves, or other things (bugs) that might have gotten mixed in.
+Remove any large stems but you can leave the small stems on baby spinach leaves.

 Place the lid on to hold in any steam.
 Start timing right away for 2 minutes.

-So the question is asked: What happens if you freeze spinach without blanching?
+What happens if you freeze spinach without blanching?

 I recommend blanching, but it is not the end of the world if you don’t.